Is a weekend trip or a day trip to Big Bear in your future? Here are 5 things you should know as you plan your time in Big Bear Lake.

 On the menu, they’ll pair their delicious burgers with craft beers.
 Beer sample available, don’t be afraid to sample a few.

-I loved the chalk wall outside of the restaurant where you can write anything you want on it.
+We loved the chalk wall outside of the restaurant where you can write anything you want on it.

 The one that got away…